RubyMoney/money/README.md

 - Represents currency as `Money::Currency` instances providing an high level of flexibility.
 - Provides APIs for exchanging money from one currency to another.
-- Has the ability to parse a money and currency strings into the corresponding Money/Currency object.

 ### Resources